Quick Summary

 Similarly, we can create different states here in this app.
 We do not have many states.
 Therefore, we have created a single state to manage the app; however, we can create multiple states similar to events by creating an abstract appstate and extending it to our custom states.

-• AppState.empty is simply the initial state with the application loads initially.
+• AppState.emptyis simply the initial state in which the application loads initially.

 • Equatable (get props) here is used to compare to states.
-If they are equal, it will be used in testing the bloc.
+If they are equal, it will be used to test the bloc in Flutter.

 Event and State Management using BLoC Pattern